dailymotion/vast-client-js/docs/api/vast-client.md

 ```

 ### getNextAds(all): Promise
-Returns a `Promise` which either resolves with the a `VASTResponse` or rejects with an Error.
+Returns a `Promise` which either resolves with a `VASTResponse` or rejects with an Error.
 The resolved `VASTResponse` can contain either a single Ad or AdPod or all the remaining Ads if `all` parameter is passed as `true`.

 #### Example